 - Thank you is very big.
-Lucy thanks checkers at the store and anyone else for anything.
+Lucy thanks checkers at the store and anyone else for anything and everything.

 - Noticing an interesting sense of humor.
 Lots of word puns!!
-“Tanka daddy” (very very fast for effect!).
+“Tanka daddy” (Thank you daddy – very very fast for effect!).
 Had about 6 “synonyms” for mom – including mimma, mim, ma’am (her favorite), mom, mommy, mammy.
 Uses them interchangeably or really gets going when she wants my attention (i.e. “maaaaaaam” in her best darth vadar voice!).
 She purposely messes with words so it actually can seem (to others) that she doesn’t speak quite right.

 20 Month Milestones

 - Reads all of the days of the week and months of the year